buffis/cv1k_research/U13_Research/README.md

 ## Notes on programming CPLD

-Since EPM7032 is an old CPLD in the MAX7000 family, you'll have to use a very old Quartus version to be able to program it.
+Since EPM7032 is an old CPLD in the MAX7000 family, you'll have to use a very old Quartus version to be able to compile for it.
 I used 9.1 sp2 Free version.

 Intel no longer hosts this, but you can find it here: https://archive.org/details/91sp-2-quartus-free

+This can be programmed to a EPM7032AE in TQFP package using Beeprog2C or any other programmer supporting in-socket programming for this chip (cheap programmers do not).

+The file to program is "cv1k.pof".

 ## Some more pics